jayden-chan/bblp/README.md

 CSC-445 Linear Program Solver
 =============================

+- Jayden Chan
+- V00898517

 Installation for linux.csc.uvic.ca
 ----------------------------------

 Execute `make`.

 This will install the Rust toolchain to the current directory **only**.
 After installation it will compile the program.
 The resulting binary is called `lp` and will be present in the same directory as the Makefile.

 If it is necessary to re-compile the program, run `make build-local`.